A bimonthly newsletter with updates on prisoner cases, events, and publications as well as key moments in Dui Hua’s

 Press statements focus on the sentencing, clemency, and release of political and religious prisoners; rights-related developments in Chinese law; criminal justice statistics; and organizational updates and achievements.

-Dui Hua’s prisoner updates provides the latest information staff researchers have uncovered through online and library research and through direct dialogue with the Chinese government.
+Dui Hua’s Prisoner Updates provide the latest information staff researchers have uncovered through online and library research and through direct dialogue with the Chinese government.

 John Kamm Remembers